 Since this paper focuses on cooperation against cybercrime within Europol, it is prudent to test Dupont's findings against this gap in the data.
 If states are driven to cooperate within an international organization primarily by a desire to develop their own abilities to fight cybercrime, then Europol's primary functions in facilitating intelligence sharing and providing operational coordination and support should not factor into cooperative actions against cybercrime heavily.
-In other words, a confirmation of the cooperation for self-reliance hypothesis suggests that states want to and generally seek to go it alone in the fight against cybercrime, and most cooperate within institutions in order to reach a point of independence.
-Thus, they are no longer affected by the threat of cybercrime as they were before they began cooperating within the institution.
-In the language of institutional bargaining games, at the point of self-reliance, states successfully changed their individual situation and therefore their payoff structure within the game.
-While this assertion runs contradictory to the operational nature of Europol's activities, it is nevertheless important to assess this hypothesis in order to ascertain whether the desire to build capabilities effectively drive state police agencies to cooperate within institutions against cybercrime.
+In other words, a confirmation of the cooperation for the self-reliance hypothesis suggests that states want and generally seek to go it alone in the fight against cybercrime, and most cooperate within institutions in order to reach a point of independence.
+If this were to occur, they would no longer be affected by the threat of cybercrime as they were before they began cooperating within the institution.
+In the language of institutional bargaining games, at the point of self-reliance, states successfully change their individual situation and, therefore, their payoff structure within the game.
+While this assertion runs contradictory to the operational nature of Europol's activities, it is nevertheless important to assess this hypothesis in order to ascertain whether the desire to build capabilities effectively drives state police agencies to cooperate within institutions against cybercrime.